Dargo River

-The Dargo River is a perennial river of the Mitchell River catchment, located in the Alpine and East Gippsland regions of the Australian state of Victoria.
+The Dargo River is a perennial river of the Mitchell River catchment, in the Alpine and East Gippsland regions of the Australian state of Victoria.

 Features and location

 The Dargo River rises below Mount Higginbotham, part of the Great Dividing Range, west of and south of the Great Alpine Road in the Alpine National Park.
 The river flows generally south by east, then west, then generally south in a highly meandering course, joined by five tributaries including the Little Dargo River, before reaching its confluence with the Wonnangatta River, south of and north of the Mitchell River National Park, in the Shire of East Gippsland.
 The river descends 1100 m over its 108 km course.

 Etymology

 In the Aboriginal Dhudhuroa and Waywurru languages, the name dargo means "to have patience" or "to wait".